pytact/office-world-be/cursor/guidelines/Feature8/F8_feature_brief.md

  Viewer permissions allow view-only access

- Editor permissions allow editing and commenting but not reassignment or status changes
+ Editor permissions allow editing, commenting, and status changes but not reassignment

  Task statuses include TODO, IN_PROGRESS, HALT, REVIEW, DONE, CANCELLED

- Only the task owner can change task status
+ Task owner or Editor can change task status

  Tasks can exist with or without a project